klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 000008c0  00 00 0a 0b                                       |....|
 ```

 Trying to deserialize the above object would cause a calculator to spawn on the system.
-As observable from the command, we used the gadget `TypeConfuseDelegate` as a valid gadget for exploitation, the process used by this gadget is different yet similar to the one used above by our custom implemented RCE class.
+As observable from the command, the gadget `TypeConfuseDelegate` was used for exploitation.
+The process used by this gadget is different yet similar to the one used above by the custom implemented RCE class.

-Before digging deep into the process used by `TypeConfuseDelegate`, let's first describe how the Delegate class is used in the .NET architecture, and how it can be exploited by insecure deserialization in a similar way to the above RCE class.
-Let's then consider the following class:
+Before digging deep into the process used by `TypeConfuseDelegate`, it is necessary to describe how the Delegate class is used in the .NET architecture, and how it can be exploited by insecure deserialization in a similar way to the above RCE class.
+Considering the following class:

 ```csharp
 [Serializable]